AdobeDocs/campaign-classic.nl-NL/help/configuration/using/data-schemas.md

    ![](assets/s_ncs_configuration_structure.png)

 1. Werk de databasestructuur bij om de tabel te maken waarnaar het schema wordt gekoppeld.
-Raadpleeg [De databasestructuur](../../configuration/using/updating-the-database-structure.md)bijwerken voor meer informatie.
+For more on this, refer to [Updating the database structure](../../configuration/using/updating-the-database-structure.md).